danielbrandao/agendalaravel/readme.md

 ## About Project

-This project is based in videos by the @openWebGreen developer @FelipeBohnertPaetzold.
-Is a contact list CRUD made in @laravel
+this project is based in videos by the developer of @openWebGreen @FelipeBohnertPaetzold.
+Is a contact phone list.
+A complete CRUD made with @laravel

 ## About Laravel